ucfopen/VAST/README.rst

 - SWF files linked from the Rich Content Editor
 - Media comments in the Rich Content Editor
 - Embedded Canvas Video and Audio in the Rich Content Editor
-- Links from video providers:
+- Links from video providers
     - Films on Demand
     - Alexander Street Press
     - Kanopy